youoralovedone/bloated_utils/README.md

 # bloated_utils
 a collection of shitty utilities i write in study hall

+DISCLAIMER: i wrote these when i was 14, pls do not use these as actual tools

 installation for any of these tools is as simple as wget-ing the raw!

 ``wget https://raw.githubusercontent.com/youoralovedone/bloated_utils/master/<filename>``